Joaovlombardi/Joaovlombardi/README.md

 ###

-<p align="left">Hi there!
-I’m João Vitor from São Paulo, Brazil.
-I’m a passionate developer and technology enthusiast with a love for exploring new tools and creating innovative solutions.</p>
+<p align="left">Hi!
+I’m João Vitor, a Brazilian developer.
+I’m a technology enthusiast, with an interest in improving my skills and expanding my knowledge in the field.</p>

 ###